IntegerLimit/horizon-edex-theme-no-reverse/README.md

 Horizon also has a `-full` variant with no on-screen keyboard and a larger terminal: `horizon-full`.
 Screenshots below.

-*Note: In this theme, the visual order of terminal tabs is reversed (unless using `no-shell-reversed` version), and the memory monitor emphasizes free memory slots instead of used ones.*
+*Note: In this theme, the visual order of terminal tabs is reversed (unless using `no-shell-reverse` or `no-reverse` versions), and the memory monitor emphasizes free memory slots instead of used ones (unless using `no-memory-reverse` or `no-reverse` versions).*

-## moar screenshot plz

 <p align="center">
   <img alt="screenshot" src="https://github.com/GitSquared/horizon-edex-theme/raw/master/screenshots/bobfish.png">